 Dry eye syndrome can take place at any age, irrespective of the fact if the person is healthy and young, or old and undernourished.
 It can take place among any age group, although, it is quite common among the elderly as their ability to produce tears gets slowed down.
 Also, according to observations, it is seen that women suffer more from this syndrome than men.
 However, it is quite common among people who are malnourished or have a major deficiency of Vitamin A.

-Dry eyes can cause irritation, itching and burning sensations in the eye, making

-  one feel uncomfortable in the particular situation.
-This can take place

-  generally because of sitting in an air-conditioned room, riding a bicycle,

-  looking at the computer screen for too long and so on.
+Dry eyes can cause irritation, itching, and burning sensations in the eye, making one feel uncomfortable in a particular situation.
+This can take place generally because of sitting in an air-conditioned room, riding a bicycle, looking at the computer screen for too long, and so on.

 Some signs or symptoms of dry eye syndrome are as follows:

 - Sensitivity caused due to light or photophobia.

 - Redness of the eye.

 - Moist eyes, that is, the body’s way of responding to the irritation caused in the eyes.

 - Scratchy or burning sensation in the eyes.

 - Blurred or hazy vision.